feltcute/ModdingDocsMGD/Doc/Manual/Events/Additions.rst

     }
   ],

-While required, it can be left without any objects if you don't intend to use it.
-All added objects will be additions, no exceptions.
+While required, it can be left without any :term:`objects` if you don't intend to use it.
+All added :term:`objects` will be additions, no exceptions.

 This means if you want to say, add a ``"postName":`` to a character, you will be limited to appending the character again and using the appropriate
 ``"Speaks"`` function to use it.
 This isn't behavior specific to Additions either, this is intended base game behavior as seen for labeling multiple generics.

-Note multiple mods adding to the Speakers key *could* throw ``"Speaks"`` out of order depending on which mod is loaded first.
+Note multiple mods adding to the Speakers :term:`key` *could* throw ``"Speaks"`` out of order depending on which mod is loaded first.
 Thus, it may be best to rely on :ref:`SpeakFunc` for any new speakers instead to avoid compatibility issues between mods.

 **EventText**